Charlie Taaffe: UCF

 On January 5, 2009 the University of Central Florida hired Taaffe as offensive coordinator.
 UCF was in much needed help on offense after finishing the 2008 season ranked 119th on total offense and 115th in passing offense.
 Charlie also brought his son Brian Taaffe, a freshman quarterback transfer from Fordham University.

 Taaffe immediately went to work and the 2009 offense featured senior transfer quarterback Brett Hodges and a sophomore running-back Brynn Harvey.
 UCF posted an 8–5 record for the year, losing its bowl game, St. Petersburg Bowl, to Rutgers 24 to 45.
 Beginning the 2010 season, UCF's offense featured a two-quarterback system, which junior Rob Calabrese and freshman Jeffrey Godfrey.
 Taaffe also devised a committee of running-backs for the Knights run-game, including Ronnie Weaver, Latavius Murray, and Jonathan Davis.
 Jeff Godfrey would eventually take over as the starter after an injury to Rob Calabrese early in the season.
 Taaffe would also develop a new offensive package known as the "Wild Knight."
 The new offensive package developed by Taaffe and the Knights continued defensive dominance led the Knights to their most successful season in program history.
 The Conference USA Championship game featured a 17–7 win over the SMU Mustangs, earning UCF its second C-USA title, and earning the Knights an invite to the AutoZone Liberty Bowl.
 The Knights would defeat SEC foe Georgia 10–6 in the Liberty Bowl, for the program's first ever bowl win.
 With the successful season, UCF was ranked in the final polls for the first time, No. 20 in the coaches poll, No. 21 in the AP poll, and No. 25 in the BCS poll.
 In the 2013 season, the UCF Knights, with Taaffe as offensive coordinator, capped off a 12–1 record with a victory in the Fiesta Bowl, upsetting No. 5 Baylor 52–42.
 The combined 94 points were the most ever scored in a Fiesta Bowl.
-Adding another feather to Taaffe's offensive cap, UCF's quarterback for the 2013 season, Blake Bortles, would go on to be drafted third overall in the 2014 NFL Draft by the Jacksonville Jaguars.
+Adding another feather to Taaffe's offensive cap, UCF's quarterback for the 2013 season, Blake Bortles, would go on to be drafted third overall in the 2014 NFL draft by the Jacksonville Jaguars.

-Death
+Later life and death

+After retiring in 2014, he was hired by a company called Quarterback Country to run a year-round quarterback training and development program.
 On October 30, 2019, Taaffe's sister posted on Facebook that he had died from cancer.